Ownership

 Amazon’s definition tries to make this tension apparent by explicitly stating ownership is broader than themselves or their team:

-Owners are experts at delegating.
+Owners are experts at influencing others.
 There’s a big difference between telling people what to do and helping people know what the right thing to do is.
 Great owners are experts at the latter.
 Great owners scale by bringing others along with them.

 Owners get their hands dirty.
 And elbows.
 They pitch in and do the grunt work when necessary.
 They lead by example, routinely demonstrating no task is beneath them.